 Cash Account- You can only trade with the amount of money you have in your account.

-The PDT rule applies to both of these types of accounts until you have a minimum of $25,000 in the account.
-With a margin account, you can trade with borrowed money, but only have three full trades per week.
+The PDT rule applies to both types of accounts until you have a minimum of $25,000 in the account.
+You can trade with a margin account with borrowed money, but you still only have three full trades per week.
 With a cash account, you have unlimited trades with your own cash, but you have to wait a day for that before you can use that amount to trade again.

 3. Paper Trading